 Know your audience.
 Write for them, not for the experts.
-There are many resources that can help, including Writing Clearly and Simply by WebAIM.
+There are many resources that can help, including this one from WebAIM.
 In general:

-- Keep the message short and simple. - Use short sentences, paragraphs and sections. - · Avoid complex words and sentences. - Avoid acronyms entirely, but if that's not possible, define and/or spell them out at least once in the content, generally at the first mention. - Steer clear of "internal speak" and confusing jargon.
+- Keep the message short and simple. - Use short sentences, paragraphs and sections. - Avoid complex words and sentences.
+It's better to avoid acronyms entirely, but if that's not possible, define and/or spell them out at least once in the content, generally at the first mention. - Steer clear of "internal speak" and confusing jargon.
 Use words your audience will understand and relate to. - Shorten and clarify complex material. - Add white space.
 People with low vision and those with cognitive disabilities benefit from ample white space.